tpc2233/ComfyUI-TP-IMtalker/README.md

 # ComfyUI-TP-IMtalker
-ComfyUI port of IMtalker running native weights
+Comfy UI nodes for IMtalker to run native weights